alevani/ant_war_simulation/README.md

 ## To include in it

 - Passing day
+- Being able to pause it and to click on any entity to get its details??

 I think the idea is to first be able to generate one colony and see it construct/gather food and breed workers.
 Implement the war rules as well, then it should be failry easy to create a new object nest. and see how they behave